kjosib/sophie/docs/tutorial/game1.rst

 That creates a single larger action.
 In this case, we have another ``echo`` and this time a ``read`` message.

+The ``turn`` procedure sends two messages in quick succession.
+Outside of the ``begin:`` block, Sophie *will not wait* between messages for the consequences to play out.
+Rather, each message is delivered as soon as possible.
+The receiver (``console`` in this case) will handle those messages asynchronously.

 * Just like with function calls, you don't need parenthesis around a list if it's the only argument to a message.
   The square brackets of the list itself are enough to make yourself clear.
 * The ``read`` message means to wait for a line of input text (ending with the 'enter' or 'return' key)